Tiny was a happy baby, always smiling.

-Tiny endured much in his short life, and to honor his memory the Keiser family has started tinySmiles.
+Tiny endured much in his short life, and to honor his memory, the Keiser family has started tinySmiles.

-He was born with a Hypoplastic Left Heart (in other words – essentially “Tiny” had no left heart.
-He was flown immediately to UCDavis and received the most advanced and loving care possible.
-“Tiny” was even able to go home after his first of 3 planned surgeries!

-"Tiny” received intensive medical care at home because of a unique home program that few hospitals offer.
+He was born with a Hypoplastic Left Heart (in other words – essentially “Tiny” had no left heart).
+He was flown to UC Davis and received the most advanced and loving care possible.
+“Tiny” was even able to go home after his first of Three planned surgeries.
+“Tiny” received intensive medical care at home because of a unique home program that few hospitals offer.

-On the day after Thanksgiving 2011 Tiny was checked back into the hospital to prepare for his second surgery.
+On the day after Thanksgiving 2011, “Tiny” was checked back into the hospital to prepare for his second surgery.
 He had this surgery on December 2, 2011.
-Sadly, “Tiny” was never able to get off of the ventilator and heart bypass.
-After a strong and courageous fight he died on December 27, 2011.
+Sadly, “Tiny” was never able to get off the ventilator and heart bypass.
+After a strong and courageous fight, he died on December 27, 2011.
 Pulse oximerty and other tests gave the family six great months with a beautiful little boy.